ATD: Augmenting CP Tensor Decomposition by Self Supervision: Experiments

-{\bf Result Analysis.} From Table~\ref{tb:comparison_result}, \method shows comparable or better performance over the unsupervised baselines and sometimes can even beat the supervised models.
-Compared to the variant $\method_{ss-}$, our \method can improve the accuracy by $0.6\%\sim 1.3\%$, which shows the benefit of the inclusion of self-supervised loss.
+From Table~\ref{tb:comparison_result}, \method shows comparable or better performance over the baselines. {We have also reported the running time per epoch/sweep in appendix~D.7 for all models}.
+Compared to the variant $\method_{ss-}$, our \method can improve the accuracy by $1.0\%\sim 1.9\%$, which shows the benefit of the inclusion of self-supervised loss.
 SALS and $\method_{ss-}$ have similar performance, while their objectives differ in that $\method_{ss-}$ considers the Frobenius norm of the augmented data.
 Thus, their accuracy gap is caused by the use of data augmentation.
 Also, the experiments show that the {\em fitness} and {\em alignment} principles are both important.
-We observe that with a self-supervised loss (i.e., {\em alignment}), $\mbox{AE}_{ss}$ can give significant improvement over $\mbox{AE}$, while \method shows $\sim 5\%$ accuracy gain over the self-supervised models on MGH dataset, since we can better preserve the data with a reconstruction loss (i.e., {\em fitness}).
+We observe that with a self-supervised loss (i.e., {\em alignment}), $\mbox{AE}_{ss}$ can give significant improvement over $\mbox{AE}$, while \method shows $\sim 8\%$ accuracy gain over the self-supervised models on MGH dataset, since we can better preserve the data with a reconstruction loss (i.e., {\em fitness}).

 Moreover, the table shows that tensor based models require fewer parameters, i.e., less than $5\%$ of parameters compared to deep learning models.
 On HAR, the deep unsupervised models show poor performance due to (i) they may not optimize a large number of parameters on middle-scale dataset; (ii) movement signals in HAR might have few degrees of freedom, which matches well with the low-rank assumption of tensor methods.
 On large-scale Sleep-EDF, self-supervised models outperforms \method marginally since they have more parameters thus can capture more information.
-Of course, with a large rank $R$, our \method can further improve the performance as we show in Appendix E.5.
-In practice, we also find that tensor based methods can quickly achieve high accuracy with only a few iterations.
-In Figure~\ref{fig:number_of_train_mgh}, we observe that with more training data, the performance of all models is improved, especially the supervised model, which outperforms our \method when more training samples is available.